-Cost per click ad networks are Ad networks that use Cost per click also known as CPC.
+Cost per click ad networks is Ad networks that use Cost per click also known as CPC.
 We discussed a lot about CPC Ad networks but need to also discuss Ad Networks that use CPC as a pricing model.

 The most popular CPC Ad network as we discussed extensively in this blog post is the Google Ads.
 They simply have the largest share of CPC advertising online today.

 This is simply why this post is mostly focused on discussing Google CPC advertising.
 Our Ad network AdsTargets a similar Ad network features like Google Ads.

 Although our bidding system works a bit different from Google’s bidding system.
 We have a similar CPC system.
 Advertising on Google Ads or AdsTargets Ad network for advertisers and publishers will give you almost the same results.